Starting a Business

 A corporation is a legal entity that is separate and distinct from its owners/shareholders.
 Liability is limited for the shareholders of a corporation.
 Taxation depends on the type of corporation (e.g. C-corporation or S-corporation).
 In Florida, corporations must pay Florida Corporate Income Tax.

-A limited liability company is similar to a corporation but differs in that it has the option to function as a “passthrough entity.”
-This means the profits/losses from the business become taxable to the members and are claimed on their individual tax returns.
+An LLC is owned by its members.
+The profits/losses from the business are taxable to the members and are claimed on their individual tax returns.
 Like a corporation, LLCs offer the owners limited personal liability, but have fewer management requirements and may have fewer tax responsibilities.

 A sole proprietorship is the simplest way to structure a new Florida business but does not offer liability protection for the business owner.
 The business and its single owner are considered the same for tax purposes.
 A sole proprietor must be responsible for all debts, expenses, and profits of the business.